 Meet Mrs. David's Garden Seeds® and purchase one of our green or black trucker caps in our Farm Store.

 Davids Garden Seeds Farm Store

-Come in and visit our farm store for seed set collections, individual seed packs, preserves, pickles, eggs, caps, starter trays, starter pots, germination mix, germination trays, garden notebooks, and germination kits.
+Come in and visit our farm store for seed set collections, individual seed packs, eggs, caps, starter trays, starter pots, germination mix, germination trays, garden notebooks, and germination kits.

 The Production Building is where seeds are counted and packed and where envelopes are created.
 Matthew, our Production Manager, is a friendly guy who runs things over there.
 He also happens to be the songwriter, singer, and musician in our TV commercial.
 Oh, did I mention that he is our son?